 bores in the eyes of the link.
 What I now do is to line bore the link and fit oversize bushes with a modest amount of interference and arrange the length so that the bushes don't quite meet in the centre.
 I then drill and tap 4 BA down through this gap in about the 2 o'clock position and countersink the hole to take a countersunk screw of a length that just clears the surface of the eccentric.
 This stops the bushes from turning and every so often you can remove the screw and pump some oil in with a pressure can and see it come out around the side plates.
 I also drill the ends of the other three spindles 3/32" diam. and countersink, and then cross drill the shafts 1/16" diam. at a position that's roughly in the middle of the bushes.
 Again you use a pressure can to pump oil in until it appears at the outside.
 I believe that most fork wear occurs not from being used but from being used dry and un -lubricated.
 Roy Cross 4/20/07

 Filling an original Vincent shock absorber: First , a tip I forgot .
 With the recessed type later D9/2 plug just below the bottom O ring that causes problems , just fit a thin shim there below the ring to ensure it remains in its groove .
 When filling I like to use a transparent plastic bottle { so the air bubbles are visable } at least a pint in size , with a spout tipped cap .
 Fill with your chosen fork fluid .
 With the damper held by its top eye in a vice - tipped a bit towards you , and its filler plug opening upper most you screw in the plastic fill bottle tip into the opening a couple of turns { the end of the tip cut off of course } .
 Now with the fluid flowing down into the damper body you begin to stroke the damper slowly over its full travel squeezing the bottle as the damper is extended , relaxing it as as its shoved inwards .
 You will see the fluid going in and the bubbles rising out and into the bottle .
-Continue until no more bubbles are coaxed out , indicating the oil has replaced the air within .
-Rotate the body left and right to move the last bubbles tqwards the bottle spout , also you can slack off the vice jaws and lift the damper free .
-Then to tip it from side to side - the bottle still in place - the aim to coax any bubbles left inside to travel towards the filler plug hole and up into the bottle .
+Continue until no more bubbles are coaxed out , indicating the oil has replaced the air within.
+Rotate the body left and right to move the last bubbles towards the bottle spout , also you can slack off the vice jaws and lift the damper free .
+Then to tip it from side to side - the bottle still in place - the aim to coax any bubbles left inside to travel towards the filler plug hole and up into the bottle.
 Finish with the damper pulled fully out to max length .
 Nows the trick .
 Replace in the vice as before .
 Rotate a bit to one side and quickly remove the bottle with its spout , rotating back uppermost .
 Fit the filler plug in about one turn only .
-Wrap a shop cloth around the body and then slowly begin to force the damper closed .
-The oil will issue out around the plug threads - sopped up by the rag as the shaft enters the body .
-You may need to ease out the plug a quarter turn to allow the oil to escape .
+Wrap a shop cloth around the body and then slowly begin to force the damper closed.
+The oil will issue out around the plug threads - sopped up by the rag as the shaft enters the body.
+You may need to ease out the plug a quarter turn to allow the oil to escape.
 Now this is important .
-DONT close it up completely , stop with a quarter inch of shaft still showing outside the top cap where its entering through the hole - seen between the top eye fixture and the top threaded body plug .
-This is the trick it took me ages to learn .
-Not to expel ALL the oil the shaft could displace .
-Stopping short as described , you now tighten the plug fully .
-Wipe off all exterior oil .
-Stroke it a few times and leave it fully extended , and hang it up from its TOP eye overnite .
+DONT close it up completely, stop with a quarter inch of shaft still showing outside the top cap where its entering through the hole - seen between the top eye fixture and the top threaded body plug.
+This is the trick - it took me ages to learn .
+Not to expel all the oil the shaft could displace .
+Stopping short as described, you now tighten the plug fully.
+Wipe off all exterior oil.
+Stroke it a few times and leave it fully extended , and hang it up from its top eye overnite.
 The next day stroke it firmly in the normal vertical position , it should feel quite solid .
-Hang it up again for a few more hours if it has a soft area of movement , repeat the last step .
-If the floating disc is retained for front fork use it will ALWAYS have a soft movement if moved slowly , however if moved quickly the force necessary to COMPRESS it will be much greater , a sign the 2 rate damping function is working .
+Hang it up again for a few more hours if it has a soft area of movement , repeat the last step.
+If the floating disc is retained for front fork use it will always have a soft movement if moved slowly , however if moved quickly the force necessary to compress it will be much greater , a sign the 2 rate damping function is working.
 If the action is not consistant you did not get out all the air , and may have to repeat the earlier steps trying to improve on the initial attempt .
-A good hydralic sealant is needed on the top body plug threads to prevent oil loss past those threads .
-This entire filling process is difficult to describe - but logic will direct you .
-The object is to replace all the air inside with the liquid , certainly easy - or should be .
-Its tricky tho .
+A good hydraulic sealant is needed on the top body plug threads to prevent oil loss past those threads .
+This entire filling process is difficult to describe - but logic will direct you.
+The object is to replace all the air inside with the liquid, certainly easy - or should be.
 Sid .

 RFM Frame Lugs: The majority of post-war RFM end lugs were forged, the dies still exist; I say the majority as I don't know for sure whether the first post-war ones were cast or not, but cast versions seem unlikely given the Series 'A' production run.
 As such I'm fairly certain that the material would have been a low-ish grade steel.
 IMHO, the problems are partially due to the jig used for machining the bore which accepts the lower UFM (horizontal) tube; depending on how the operator set this up, the wall thickness could end up being v. thin on one side and sometimes did, now aggravate this with 50 years of owners with no mechanical sympathy slamming the bicycle back on to its rear stand, or pounding away on the kickstart with the bicycle on its stand and the results speak for themselves.
 Remember that most of the later joints at this point were pinned before brazing, so when disassembling the joint be aware that the brass may be fluid but you'll have to locate the pin as well - and good luck too!